SciML/DiffEqFlux.jl/README.md

 Do not limit yourself to the current neuralization.
 With this package, you can explore various ways to integrate the two methodologies:

   - Neural networks can be defined where the “activations” are nonlinear functions described by differential equations
   - Neural networks can be defined where some layers are ODE solves
   - ODEs can be defined where some terms are neural networks
   - Cost functions on ODEs can define neural networks

 ![Flux ODE Training Animation](https://user-images.githubusercontent.com/1814174/88589293-e8207f80-d026-11ea-86e2-8a3feb8252ca.gif)

 ## Breaking Changes in v3

   - Flux dependency is dropped.
 If a non Lux `AbstractExplicitLayer` is passed we try to automatically convert it to a Lux model with `Lux.transform(model)`.
+  - `Flux` is no longer re-exported from `DiffEqFlux`.
+Instead we reexport `Lux`.
   - `NeuralDAE` now allows an optional `du0` as input.
+  - `TensorLayer` is now a Lux Neural Network.